inbrainai/sdk-android-example-project/README.md

         }
     };
 ```
-Received rewards will be passed to `handleRewards(List<Reward> rewards)` method of your callback.
-`handleRewards` method of the callback should return true if received rewards were processed successfully (added to user's balance), false otherwise.
-If you return false, the same rewards will be passed to you again later so you could retry the operation.

-Rewards that have been processed need to be confirmed with InBrain so it would not pass it back to the app again and again.
+Received rewards will be passed to `handleRewards(List<Reward> rewards)` method of the callback.
+Rewards that have been processed need to be confirmed with inBrain so it would not pass it back to the app repeatedly.
 You have two options to confirm rewards:

  * Simple synchronous method: just `return true` from `handleRewards` in the callback.
 This will confirm rewards instantly.
  * Advanced asynchronous method: `return false` from `handleRewards` method.
 Later, after you have processed the rewards, make a call to `confirmRewards` method.
 The call will look like this: `InBrain.getInstance().confirmRewards(list)`, where `list` is the list of rewards you want to confirm.
 All unconfirmed rewards will be passed again to `handleRewards` on subsequent calls.